-You have probably come across the words: LVP flooring or LVT flooring in your day to day activities.
+You have probably come across the words: LVP flooring or LVT flooring in your day-to-day activities.
 Did you care to ask what they mean?
 Well, if not, don’t worry anymore.
-In this article, I aim at delving into a deep discussion of the Luxury Vinyl Plank (LVP) and Luxury Vinyl Tile (LVT) flooring.
+In this article, I aim at delving into a deep discussion of luxury vinyl plank and luxury vinyl tile flooring.

-On the other hand, luxury Vinyl Plank is designed to appear like the real hardwood.
+On the other hand, luxury vinyl plank is designed to appear like real hardwood.
 It offers a great outlook just like hardwood flooring but has the advantage of being cheaper.
 In addition, it comes in different colors and designs which may not be available in wood flooring.

 Pros of LVP Flooring

-Laying down a wooden floor requires expertise and a lot of precision with no room for mistakes.
-However, when it comes to installing LVP, fewer skills are needed.
+Easy to Install: Laying down a wooden floor requires expertise and a lot of precision with no room for mistakes.
+However, when it comes to installing LVP, fewer skills and tools are needed.
 You only have to put the planks together while ensuring that they lock in place.
-In addition, you can simply use a knife to trim the planks.
-This makes it’s simple to install.
+In addition, you can simply use a portable chainsaw to trim the planks.

-You definitely know how sensitive wood flooring is to scratches and water which can reduce the life span of the floor.
+Durable: You definitely know how sensitive wood flooring is to scratches and water which can reduce its lifespan.
 However, this is no more a problem when you have LVP flooring.
-It’s much resistant to scratches made by pets or furniture.
-Besides, the high water resistance of the flooring makes it suitable for installation in places that are likely to be waterlogged such as bathrooms and kitchen.
+It’s much more resistant to scratches made by pets or furniture.
+Besides, the high water resistance makes it suitable for installation in places that are likely to be waterlogged such as bathrooms and kitchens.

 Cons of LVP Flooring

-It has been shown that sunlight affects vinyl by a big measure.
+Fades in Sunlight: It has been shown that sunlight affects vinyl by a big measure.
 LVP flooring fades when exposed to much light.
-This is much notable in areas near a window where there is direct contact with sunlight.
-Therefore, you may need you to install blinds or curtains to protect the floor from fading.
+This is much more notable in areas near a window where there is direct contact with sunlight.
+Therefore, you may need to install blinds or curtains to protect the floor from fading.

 Pros of LVT Flooring

-You can easily afford to buy and install LVT flooring.
-There are two methods of installing LVT.
+Low Cost: You can easily afford to buy LVT flooring.
+There are two methods for installing LVT.
 It can be done with the loose-lay floor or with the gluing method.
 The loose-lay method requires less preparation of the subfloor.
 This effectively reduces the installation time and cost.

-Natural flooring options like stone flooring are known to have tough maintenance requirements prevent them from impairment of their look due to damage.
+Ease of Maintenance: Natural flooring options like stone flooring are known to have tough maintenance requirements that prevent them from impairment of their look due to damage.
 You have to regularly sweep or clean the floor combined with constant polishing or waxing to prevent staining.
-However, LVT has little maintenance requirements.
+However, LVT has few maintenance requirements.
 You don’t need to polish or wax the flooring since it has a protective layer.

-Buying stone or hardwood flooring is expensive.
+Affordable: Buying stone or hardwood flooring is expensive.
 However, LVT offers a durable alternative but at a lower cost.
-Furthermore, installing LVT require few tools and techniques.
+Furthermore, installing LVT requires a few tools and techniques.

-Several patterns can be engraved on the vinyl tiles to mimic a stone-like or wood-like appearance.
-The several design options are there to accommodate the varying preferences of flooring customers.
+Offers Many Design Options: Several patterns can be engraved on the vinyl tiles to mimic a stone-like or wood-like appearance.
+Several design options are there to accommodate the varying preferences of flooring customers.
 Wearing out of the pattern layer should not worry you since it’s protected by the protective film.

 Cons of LVT Flooring

-One of the major drawbacks of LVT as far as the environment is concerned, is that it’s hard to recycle them.
-When disposed of, they stay in garbage dens a long as possible.
+Non-biodegradable: One of the major drawbacks of LVT as far as the environment is concerned, is that it’s hard to recycle them.
+When disposed of, they stay in garbage dens as long as possible.
 This may lead to accumulation and consequently cause land pollution.